 MatrixEx Add-In

-The Extended Matrix (MatrixEx) Add-In allows you to see relationships between elements in packages or on a diagram, under various criteria.
-As Matrix view, you can see which elements are placed in diagrams, and relationships between elements and classifiers of the elements.
+The Extended Matrix (MatrixEx) Add-In allows you to view relationships between elements in packages or on a diagram according to various criteria.
+As a matrix view, you can see which elements are placed in diagrams, and relationships between elements and classifiers of the elements.

 Features

 The MatrixEx Add-In has more features than the built-in Enterprise Architect Relationships Matrix feature.
-The followings are part of the MatrixEx features.
+The following are some of the MatrixEx features.

 Matrix Sources and Targets